filecoin-project/filecoin-docs/content/en/smart-contracts/developing-contracts/ethereum-libraries/index.md

 1. Import the specific library you want to use.
 1. In your smart contract, inherit the library.

-Thanks to the FVM, your contract can be integrated and deployed on the Filecoin network with OpenZepplin inheritance.
+Thanks to the FVM, your contract can be integrated and deployed on the Filecoin network with OpenZeppelin inheritance.
 For a guided example that implements an ERC20 token on the Filecoin network, see [Example using an ERC20 contract](#example-using-an-erc20-contract).

 ### Example using an ERC20 contract